 While Slack AI focuses on helping users understand conversations, ClearFeed is designed to help teams manage work and requests inside Slack.
 It adds structure, accountability, and visibility to conversations that matter, especially in support and operations channels.

-1. AI over all your data - not just Slack: Unlike Slack AI, which primarily works with Slack conversations, ClearFeed’s AI can use knowledge from documentation, wikis, knowledge bases, Notion, Google Docs/Google Drive, Confluence, and other sources.
-This ensures answers are grounded in the complete set of information teams rely on, not just what’s been discussed in chat.
+- AI over all your data - not just Slack: Unlike Slack AI, which primarily works with Slack conversations and Slack-accessible context, ClearFeed AI Agents can answer from configured knowledge sources such as Confluence, Notion, Google Drive, Slack channels, GitHub, Zendesk, Freshdesk, Intercom, Salesforce, site search, files, and ClearFeed request history.
+This helps answers reflect the broader support knowledge teams rely on, not just what has been discussed in chat.

-2. Built for support and request-driven channels: ClearFeed’s AI-powered Virtual Agent works directly inside Slack channels to respond to common questions, guide users to the correct information, and route unresolved requests to the right team.
+- Built for support and request-driven channels: ClearFeed’s AI-powered Virtual Agent works directly within Slack channels to respond to common questions, guide users to the right information, and route unresolved requests to the appropriate team.
 This helps teams reduce repetitive questions while ensuring important requests don’t get missed.

 So, When Should You Look Beyond Slack AI?